-Spring is in the air, and L.A. is blooming with special events, activities, and more to help you and your family enjoy the season.
-We’ve put together a list of our fun-filled favorites, making sure there’s something for everyone.
-Grab your planner and pencil and get ready to scroll through all the fantastic weekend outings March has to offer.
+Spring is finally in the air, and this year L.A. will be super blooming with special events, activities, and more to help you and your family enjoy the season.
+We’ve put together a list of our fun-filled favorites, making sure there’s something that everyone can do.
+Grab your planner and get ready to scroll through all the fantastic weekend outings March has to offer.

 Have a Whale of a Time

 Good to Know: The festival encompasses two weekends, multiple locations and individual events.
 Be sure to plan your visit in advance with the help of the website.
 Mar.
-3-4, Mar.
-10-11.
-Event Details.
+2-3, Mar.
+9-10.
+Event Details

 Send the whole family’s spirit soaring at the Festival of the Kite on the Redondo Beach Pier.
-Celebrating its 44th year, the longest-running kite festival in Southern California plays host to both expert kite flyers and novices alike.
+Celebrating its 45th year, the longest-running kite festival in Southern California plays host to both expert kite flyers and novices alike.
 If your little one has ever asked you to fly a kite, this is the perfect place to do it while picking up some pro tips along the way.
 But getting your own kite airborne isn’t a must to enjoy the fun—get artistic creating your own kite or simply enjoy the view and the sand beneath your toes.
 Mar.
-11. Event Details.
+10. Event Details.

 Go for the Gold

-Celebrate Cherry Blossom Month at Descanso Gardens.
-Different than their usual annual Cherry Blossom Festival, they’ll be hosting individual events that families can enjoy all month long.
+Celebrate Cherry Blossom season at Descanso Gardens.
 Skip your morning treadmill and take the kids on a spring bloom walk where you can learn about cherry blossoms, flowering trees, and other seasonal favorites.
 Budding artists will be delighted to take in one of the origami hands-on demonstrations where they can even try their hand at it with the help of seasoned pros.
+Throughout Mar.
+Event details.

 Run for It